bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 Downloading a video is very often as simple as downloading a resource on the internet and can be done with the tool [wget](http://en.wikipedia.org/wiki/Wget).

 What I was interested in, however, was to record live streams.
-Since most streams come to you wrapped in flash, it&#8217;s sometimes a bit difficult to get the stream&#8217;s URL.
+Since most streams come to you wrapped in flash, it's sometimes a bit difficult to get the stream&#8217;s URL.
 Therefore you can either analyse the network traffic, or ask your search engine of choice.
 Then you can use a tool like [rtmpdump](http://en.wikipedia.org/wiki/Rtmpdump) or [mplayer](http://www.mplayerhq.hu/DOCS/HTML/en/streaming.html) to dump the stream.
 The problem is that the process is rather difficult and the dumps normally must be transcoded, because those dumps won&#8217;t play properly on mobile devices &#8211; at least on mine.

 So it is easier and more efficient to use [VLC](http://en.wikipedia.org/wiki/VLC_media_player) in conjunction with the tool [FreetuxTV](ttp://code.google.com/p/freetuxtv/).
 VLC will be used to dump the stream and FreetuxTV is helpful to find stream URLs (also available here: [http://database.freetuxtv.net](http://database.freetuxtv.net)) and to find the options for VLC.
 The advantage of VLC is that it can dump much more streaming protocols.

 Start FreetuxTV via the commandline and select the transcoding option of your choice on the &#8220;Recordings&#8221; tab in the preferences.
 Now start to record the stream you like to dump.
-You can see the stream&#8217;s URL and the VLC options in the command line, now.
+You can see the stream's URL and the VLC options in the command line, now.

 Eample output: